billythemusical/hacking-audio-hardware/docs/assignments.md

 #### Phase 1 - Make a plan
 *Due on Oct 26th*

-In this phase, you will choose a circuit you'd like to make.
-The only constraints are:
+In this phase, you will choose a circuit you'd like to make and plan for its construction.
+It's wise to start modest, especially if you are new.
+Once you make your first device, you will catch the bug and make more.
+So consider this project just a starting place!

-You will need to:
+Please complete the following:
   1. Draw the connections to all the parts using standardized schematic notation.
   2. Determine a build of materials, aka BOM, which includes sources for the materials and their prices.
   3. Sketch a layout or configuration for the final enclosed device with a description of the device.